+Students must meet all of the requirements for continued eligibility of the Pell Grant listed above.
 Eligibility is based on financial need, other aid awarded, and availability of funds.
 Eligible students are employed in offices and departments on campus and are paid on a monthly basis.
 Students are allowed to work only during the first two years of enrollment (four semesters) and the summer terms before and after the freshman year.
-After receiving Work-Study awards, students are expected to maintain a minimum GPA of 2.0 each semester, in order to remain eligible.
-A separate application is required from the financial aid office to apply for this program.
+A separate application is required from the Office of Financial Aid to apply for this program.
+Students who submit the application by the priority date of April 4th will receive priority consideration for this program.

-William D. Ford Federal Direct Program (Direct Loan)
+William D. Ford Federal Direct Program (Direct Loan) - Federal Subsidized, Unsubsidized, and Parent Plus Loans